pablodezutter/Javascript-Bonus/readme.md

 ##sort numbers
-numb.sort(function a, b){return a-b}); ! let op spatie tussen a, b!! nummers overnemen door nieuwe array te creëren
+numb.sort(function a, b){return a-b}); ! let op spatie tussen a, b!! nummers overnemen door nieuwe array te creëren how important are , in the new array?

 ##Factorial
 get number and put it in new div